Tbilisi Gay Travel

 Summer visitors should check out the pool at the Radisson Blu Iveria Tbilisi, which has fantastic amenities you can use for a daily fee.

 Their sauna in the hotel has a striking view, looking over the entire city.
 If you have a few hours between your arrival and hotel check-in, then this will be a great place to refresh yourself and relax a bit.

 Restaurants in Tbilisi

-Perched high above the city with scenic views, 144 Stairs café has outdoor seating, friendly staff and a cute old cat!
+Perched high above the city with scenic views, 144 Stairs café has outdoor seating, friendly staff, and a cute old cat!

-I ate a few times at Khinkali House in Rustaveli.
+I had a few meals at Khinkali House in Rustaveli.
 This Georgian-Russian restaurant has several floors and tons of space for groups.
 It is quite unique with its large booths.

 Georgian Food You Must Try!